Vice-President (Administration) and University Registrar

-Information on workers' compensation insurance as required under the Workers' Compensation and Rehabilitation Act is in MOPP B/7.6 .
+Information on workers' compensation insurance as required under the Workers' Compensation and Rehabilitation Act is in the policy on workplace health and rehabilitation (B/7.6).

-A register of writs containing potential University liability is maintained by the Corporate Finance Director.
-All writs, with the exception of workers' compensation writs, are to be channelled through the Registrar's Office.
+A register of writs containing potential University liability is maintained by the Director, Finance Operations.
+All writs, with the exception of workers' compensation writs, are to be channelled through the Vice-President (Administration) and University Registrar's Office.

 The following procedures provide a guide for the processing of writs, depending on the nature of the writ.